Shah Alam II: Bengal War

 After negotiations assuring peace Shah Alam II was escorted by the British to meet Mir Qasim the new Nawab of Bengal, who was nominated after the sudden death of Miran.
 Mir Qasim soon had the Mughal Emperor's investiture as Subedar of Bengal, Bihar and Odisha, and agreed to pay an annual revenue of 2.4 million dam.
-Shah Alam II then retreated to Allahabad and was protected by the Shuja-ud-Daula, Nawab of Awadh from 1761 until 1764.
+Shah Alam II then retreated to Allahabad and was protected by the Shuja-ud-Daula, the Nawab of Awadh from 1761 until 1764.
 Meanwhile, Mir Qasim's relations with the East India company began to worsen.
 He initiated reforms that withdrew the tax exemptions enjoyed by the East India Company, he also ousted Ramnarian and created firelock manufacturing factories at Patna with the sole purpose of improving the newly reformed Mughal Army.

 Angered by these developments, the East India Company sought to oust Mir Qasim.
 Court intrigues encouraged by the East India Company forced Mir Qasim to leave Bengal, Bihar and Odisha.
 Mir Qasim on his part encouraged Shuja-ud-Daula the Nawab of Awadh and Shah Alam II to engage the British.

 Imad-ul-Mulk was the regent imposed by the Maratha Confederacy in 1757, who assassinated Alamgir II and prominent members of the imperial family, within the Maratha controlled city of Delhi; Shah Alam II managed to escape to safety with the Nawab of Awadh.

 Mir Jafar, his son Miran and Ramnarian refused to submit to Shah Alam II, who initiated the Bengal War causing the eventual intervention of the East India Company.

 Emperor from Allahabad

 Mughal era illustration of Pir Ghazi of Bengal, during the 18th century.

 Shah Alam II was acknowledged as the emperor by the Durrani Empire.
-His rule extended to the 24 Parganas of the Sundarbans, Mir Qasim, Nawabs of Bengal and Murshidabad (and Bihar),Raja of Banares, Nizam of Hyderabad, Nawab of Ghazipur, Sahib of Punjab, Hyder Ali's Mysore, Nawab of Kadapa and Nawab of Kurnool, Nawab of the Carnatic of Arcot and Nellore, Raja of Kashmir, Nawab of Junagarh, Rohilkhand of Lower Doab, Rohilkhand of Upper Doab, and Nawab of Bhawalpur.
+His rule extended to the 24 Parganas of the Sundarbans, Mir Qasim, Nawab of Bengal and Murshidabad (and Bihar),Raja of Banares, Nizam of Hyderabad, Nawab of Ghazipur, Sultan of Mysore, Nawab of Kadapa and Nawab of Kurnool, Nawab of the Carnatic of Arcot and Nellore, Raja of Kashmir, Nawab of Junagarh, Nawab of Rohilkhand of Lower Doab and Upper Doab, and Nawab of Bahawalpur.

 Battle of Buxar

 The Battle of Buxar was fought on 22 October 1764 between the combined armies of Mir Qasim, the Nawab of Bengal; Shuja-ud-Daula the Nawab of Awadh; the Mughal Emperor Shah Alam II and the forces under the command of the East India Company led by Hector Munro.
-The battle fought at Buxar, a town located on the bank of the Ganges river then within the territory of Bengal, was a decisive victory for the East India Company.
+The battle was fought at Buxar, a town located on the bank of the Ganges river then within the territory of Bengal, and was a decisive victory for the East India Company.